 Tamarisk Grove Campground is one of four developed campsites in Anza-Borrego Desert State Park, the largest state park in California, located on the edges of San Diego and Riverside Counties.
+This is a terrific based for exploring the rugged desert environment of Anza-Borrego and offers easy access to several hikes and dirt roads to explore.

 This the first developed camping area you’ll encounter (GPS: 33.138502, -116.375072) as you head into Anza-Borrego from the mountain town of Julian on Route 78.